Yucca Plants and Their White Bell-Shaped Flowers

 Small plants aside, it’s the big ones which are almost tree-like in their size that have captured my attention.
 In the xeric gardens I frequent, there are two large locals that have made for an interesting backdrop while taking certain photos.

-Yuccas are not something I intentionally set out to photograph.
+Yuccas are not something I initially set out to photograph.
 It’s actually quite by accident.
-Since these two big plants share their space where the Oriental poppies bloom, they became background props.
+Since the two big plants in the photo above shared their space where the Oriental poppies bloom, they became background props.

 With their big, radiating from a central point leaves, they act like sentries – keeping a watchful eye on the flowers that bloom around them throughout the seasons.
 Their thick bushy trunks make me think of grass hula skirts – sans the hip movement.
 They are quite stationary in their girth!